pankeshpatel/IoTSuite/README.md

 of  application development.
 For this,  It consists of the following components to aid stakeholders:

-* An **editor**  supports application design phase by allowing stakeholders to specify high-level specifications.

 * A **compiler**  parses the high-level specification and supports the application development phase by producing programming framework that reduces development effort in specifying the details